TheMbalist/DiningReviewAPI/README.md

     - I learned how to get the dependencies generated, whether it be via the start.spring.io website or using my chosen IDE (Visual Studio Code).
     - I was to create it as a Maven project.
     - The database is set to update every time the application starts, this means any changes to the database content or database schema will be updated when the application is run.
+    - The default localhost:8080 was used.

-The project started with creating entities namely: User, Restaurant, DiningReview, AdminReview.
+The project started with creating entities namely: User, Restaurant, DiningReview, and AdminReview.
 These represent our tables in the database.

-Afterwards, the repositories: UserRepository, RestaurantRepository, DiningReviewRepository and AdminReviewRepossitory were created.
+Afterwards, the repositories: UserRepository, RestaurantRepository, DiningReviewRepository, and AdminReviewRepossitory were created.
 These facilitated the queries to our database and they represented SQL queries.

 Lastly, the DiningReviewController class was created.
 This is where all API endpoints are situated.
 There are Create (Post), Read (Get), Update (Put), and Delete (Delete) methods in the controller facilitating the various actions to the database.